RonnaTechnologies/flute/README.md

 ### Prerequisites

 Since this is a header only library, all you need is a C++20 compiler.
 This library has only been tested with GCC 13.2 (x86-64 and arm-none-eabi).
-It should work with GCC 10 and Clang 16.
+It should compile with GCC 10 and Clang 16.

 ### Installing